 Check Your Background

 If you’re allowed to change backgrounds digitally, then you don’t need to worry about this step.
 But if not, then make sure that your background isn’t cluttered or messy.
-If you’re sitting in your dining room table, check to see if your kitchen looks clean.
+If you’re sitting at your dining room table, check to see if your kitchen looks clean.
 You also don’t need to showcase your messy bookshelf.
 If you can, find a bare wall and sit in front of it, at least during the video calls.

 Looking good during these meetings also means sounding great, too.
 If you know you’ll be spending a significant chunk of time speaking, it pays to prepare your throat beforehand.
 Drink water and place it near you so you can grab it quickly in between speaking.